Battle of Jieting: Opening moves

-Zhuge Liang first sent generals Zhao Yun and Deng Zhi as a decoy force to Ji Valley (箕谷) and pretend to attack Mei County (郿縣; southeast of present-day Fufeng County, Shaanxi) via Xie Valley (斜谷) as a way to lure the main Wei forces of the region, while Zhuge Liang personally led a force towards Mount Qi.
+Zhuge Liang first sent generals Zhao Yun and Deng Zhi as a decoy diversionary force to Ji Valley (箕谷) and pretend to attack Mei County (郿縣; southeast of present-day Fufeng County, Shaanxi) via Xie Valley (斜谷) as a way to lure the main Wei forces of the region, while Zhuge Liang personally led a force towards Mount Qi.
 Cao Zhen led his army to oppose Zhao Yun while the three Wei-controlled commanderies – Nan'an (南安; around present-day Longxi County, Gansu), Tianshui and Anding (安定; around present-day Zhenyuan County, Gansu) – responded to the Shu invasion by defecting to the Shu side.

 People of Wei saw Liu Bei as the main hero of Shu Han.
 Following his death, there were a few years of peace.
 Thus, the western lands were unprepared for such a dire situation.
 When they learned that there was a massive risk of losing the Guanzhong region.
 Cao Rui, the emperor of Wei, personally moved to Chang'an and assembled a secondary force under Zhang He to attack Zhuge Liang.
 Zhuge Liang chose generals Ma Su as the vanguard commander along with Wang Ping to intercept Zhang He, rather than the suggested veterans officers Wei Yan or Wu Yi.